rails-girls-summer-of-code/summer-of-code/blog/_posts/2018-10-18-team-sectumsempra.md

 categories:
  - student-posts
 ---
-# “How lucky are we to have something that makes saying goodbye so hard!”

 As our RGSoC journey is near its close, we can’t begin to express how heart-wrenching for us, it is going to be to bid our farewell.
 While RGSoC has been in itself has been a transforming experience, it also more importantly for us, had a greater impact, of validation